zephyrproject-rtos/zephyr/doc/getting_started/toolchain_3rd_party_x_compilers.rst

    .. warning::

-      On macOS, if you are having trouble with the suggested procedure, there is an unofficial package on brew that migth help you.
+      On macOS, if you are having trouble with the suggested procedure, there is an unofficial package on brew that might help you.
       Run ``brew install gcc-arm-embedded`` and configure the variables

       - Set :envvar:`ZEPHYR_TOOLCHAIN_VARIANT` to ``gnuarmemb``.